 Desert planet

-Mars, the only present example of a desert planet, seen by the Mars Orbiter Mission space probe in true color with a regular Bayer filter
+Mars, an example of a cold desert planet, seen by the Mars Orbiter Mission space probe

-A desert planet, also known as a dry planet, an arid planet, or a dune planet, is a type of terrestrial planet with a surface consistency similar to Earth's hot deserts.
-Mars is arguably the only present example of a desert planet.[1]
+A desert planet, also known as a dry planet, an arid planet, or a dune planet, is a type of terrestrial planet that is arid at the surface level.

 History